Nancy Binay

-Maria Lourdes "Nancy" Sombillo Binay-Angeles (born May 12, 1973) is a Filipina politician serving as a Senator since 2013.
-She is the daughter of former Vice President Jejomar Binay.
+Maria Lourdes Nancy Sombillo Binay Angeles (born May 12, 1973) is a Filipino politician who is serving as the 22nd mayor of Makati since June 30, 2025.
+She previously served as a senator of the Philippines from 2013 to 2025.

+Binay is the daughter of former Vice President Jejomar Binay.
 Without any prior experience in government, Binay placed a bid for a seat in the Senate in the 2013 elections and won, placing fifth overall.
 After being elected, Binay chaired both the Cultural Communities and the Tourism committees of the Senate in the 17th Congress.
 Binay was re-elected in the 2019 elections for a second consecutive term.

 Education

 Binay pursued her elementary and secondary education at St. Scholastica's College, Manila.
 She entered the University of the Philippines Diliman in June 1991, where she initially studied economics before earning a Bachelor of Science in Tourism degree, graduating in 1997.

 Political career

-Nancy Binay is the eldest daughter of the former vice president of the Philippines, Jejomar C. Binay and Dr. Elenita Binay.
-Nancy Binay is also the older sister of Abigail Binay, the current mayor of Makati, and Jejomar Binay, Jr., former mayor of Makati.
+Binay is the eldest daughter of the former Vice President of the Philippines, Jejomar C. Binay and Dr. Elenita Binay.
+Nancy Binay is also the older sister of Abigail Binay, and Jejomar Binay, Jr..
+Both of her parents and her two younger siblings served as Mayor of Makati.

 Between 1998 and 2001, Binay performed administrative duties as a personal assistant to her mother, liaising between the Mayor's office and other governmental departments and offices as well as with the private sector.
 From 2010 she functioned as personal assistant to her father, who was the vice president at the time.
 In this role, she liaised between the Office of the Vice President and the Housing and Urban Development Coordinating Council, as well as with other local government offices.
 In 2012, she was listed as one of the top 20 potential senatorial candidates for the UNA.